ngasnier/PIFO/README.md

 It is a javascript atmospheric model framework.
 The project was started initially with the idea to make a web game based on simplified weather physics simulation.
 It has evolved a lot since then, and has become a project for learning and implementing various modeling techniques, with tools to process input and output data.

-One can see the model running at http://www.meteo-blois.fr/pifo/.

-The model is developped by Nicolas Gasnier from http://www.meteo-blois.fr
+The model is developped by Nicolas Gasnier from former web site Meteo Blois (http://www.meteo-blois.fr).

 ### Licence ###